Association of American Physicians and Surgeons: History

-During the winter of 1943, the medical committee of Lake County, Indiana and the conservative National Physicians Committee opposed the newly proposed Wagner-Murray-Dingell Bill, that if passed, would provide government health care for most U.S. citizens.
+During the winter of 1943, the medical committee of Lake County, Indiana, and the conservative National Physicians Committee opposed the newly proposed Wagner-Murray-Dingell Bill, that if passed, would provide government health care for most U.S. citizens.
 The American Medical Association (AMA) had just been convicted, in the Supreme Court, of conspiring to violate the Sherman Antitrust Act, which meant the AMA's legislation influence was hamstrung.
 The association began a membership drive in February 1944.
 By May 1944, the AAPS claimed members from all 48 states.
 In 1944, Time reported that the group's aim was the "defeat of any Government group medicine."

 In 1966, The New York Times described AAPS as an "ultra-right-wing ... political-economic rather than a medical group", and said some of its leaders were members of the John Birch Society.
 On October 6, 1978, Ronald Reagan gave an address at the 35th annual meeting of AAPS in Denver, Colorado where he said "Government is not the answer.
 Government is the problem."

 In 2002, AAPS said that its members included Ron Paul, John Cooksey and Paul Broun.
 Ron Paul's son, Rand Paul, was a member for over two decades until his election to the U.S. Senate.
 They reportedly had about 4,000 members in 2005, and 5,000 in 2014.

 The executive director is Jane Orient, an internist and a member of the Oregon Institute of Science and Medicine.
 She is also a supporter and political donor to conservative interest group Eagle Forum.
 She has said that government vaccine mandates are "a serious intrusion into individual liberty, autonomy and parental decisions."

 Political positions

-AAPS is generally recognized as politically conservative or ultra-conservative, and its positions are fringe and commonly contradict with existing federal health policy.
+AAPS is generally recognized as politically conservative or ultra-conservative, and its positions are fringe and commonly contradict existing federal health policy.
 It is opposed to the Affordable Care Act and other forms of universal health insurance.

 The Washington Post summarized their beliefs in February 2017 as "doctors should be autonomous in treating their patients — with far fewer government rules, medical quality standards, insurance coverage limits and legal penalties when they make mistakes".
 The organization requires its members to sign a "declaration of independence" pledging that they will not work with Medicare, Medicaid, or private insurance companies.

 During the 2020 presidential election, the group's president, Marilyn Singleton, donated the maximum amount allowed by the Federal Election Commission to the Donald Trump 2020 presidential campaign.

 The group's political action committee has donated exclusively to the Republican Party in each election cycle since 1994.